Georgie Gardner: Radio

 After completing her studies, in 1992, Gardner obtained a radio cadetship at Radio 2NX (now hit106.9 Newcastle) in Newcastle, New South Wales.
 In 1994, she moved to Sydney to read the news at 2Day FM.

-Ten Network
+Network Ten

-In 1996, she joined the Ten Network as a television news reporter and fill-in presenter.
+In 1996, she joined the Network Ten as a television news reporter and fill-in presenter.

 Seven Network

 In 1998, Gardner moved to the Seven Network as a reporter and presenter of the late night news, eventually becoming co-host of Seven News Sunrise, which she presented with Mark Beretta from 2000 until 2002.
 She held this position for two years before acting as a fill-in presenter for Seven News and Sky News Australia.
 She went on to cohost the network’s early morning Sunrise program for two years.

 Nine Network

 Gardner joined the Nine Network in July 2002 to present weather on Nine News in Sydney, and to host afternoon updates.
 In 2004, the Nine Network added a semi-national news bulletin at 4:30 pm, National Nine News Afternoon Edition, for which Gardner was the original presenter.

 In 2006, Gardner replaced Leila McKinnon as presenter of National Nine News Morning Edition.

 In December 2006, she replaced Sharyn Ghidella as news presenter on Today, when Ghidella resigned and switched to the Seven Network to present Seven News in Brisbane.
-Gardner took 6 months maternity leave in 2007 and returned to Today on Monday 6 August 2007, Allison Langdon having filled the on-air role while Gardner was on maternity leave.
+Gardner took six months maternity leave in 2007 and returned to Today on Monday 6 August 2007, Allison Langdon having filled the on-air role while Gardner was on maternity leave.

 In July 2009, Gardner was appointed Nine News Sydney weekend presenter, replacing Mark Ferguson after he signed with the Seven Network.

 On 26 May 2014, Gardner announced on Today that she would be leaving the show to spend more time with family while continuing with the Nine Network on Nine News and occasional reporting for 60 Minutes.
 Gardner's final appearance on Today, on Friday 6 June 2014, attracted the program's highest ratings for some time: 359,000 viewers according to Oztam figures accessed from the web blog TV Tonight.
 This was seen by some as a respectful way to farewell the "elegant", "gracious" personality.
 Gardner was replaced by Nine News reporter Sylvia Jeffreys.

 On 23 November 2017, it was confirmed that Gardner was to co-host Today on the Nine Network after Lisa Wilkinson left due to a salary dispute.
 She replaced Deborah Knight, who had been hosting Today since Wilkinson left the Nine Network.
 Her first appearance as new host was on 22 January 2018.

 In November 2019, the Nine Network announced that Gardner would no longer co-host Today effective immediately; she would return to presenting Nine News Sydney on Fridays and Saturdays.
 Karl Stefanovic later returned to the show as co-host alongside Weekend Today co-host and 60 Minutes reporter Allison Langdon from January 2020.